HacKanCuBa/passphrase-py/README.md

 **Passphrase** can be used as a *package* in other apps, or as a *stand-alone script*.
 Start by downloading the files, preferrably fom the [latest release](https://github.com/HacKanCuBa/passphrase-py/releases/latest) - releases are always signed -.

+You can also use *[pip](https://pypi.python.org/pypi/hc-passphrase)* but I discourage it, given that there's no cryptographic verification of signatures nor hashes at all.

 ### As a package

 Check the [developers guide](https://github.com/HacKanCuBa/passphrase-py/blob/master/DEVELOPERS.md).